 SCREEN: To be provided by the authors - Screen capture movie as talent opens the original confocal file, click 3D menu, and select Transparent to generate a 3D projection view.
 Authors, please upload this screen capture to your project page.

-Optionally, click 3D menu and select Appearance.
-Then, select Transparency to adjust three parameters of the projection, including Threshold, Ramp and Maximum for the transparency of the 3D image [1].
+Optionally select Transparency to adjust three parameters of the projection, including Threshold, Ramp and Maximum for the transparency of the 3D image [1].

-SCREEN: To be provided by the authors - Screen capture movie as talent clicks 3D menu, select Appearance, and then select Transparency to adjust three parameters of the projection including Threshold, Ramp and Maximum for the transparency of the 3D image.
+SCREEN: To be provided by the authors - Screen capture movie as talent select Transparency to adjust three parameters of the projection including Threshold, Ramp and Maximum for the transparency of the 3D image.
 Authors, please upload this screen capture to your project page.

-Now, click 3D menu, select Appearance, and select Light to adjust the brightness of the 3D image.
+Now, select Light to adjust the brightness of the 3D image.
 Export the projected images and save them as the tiff files [1].

-SCREEN: To be provided by the authors - Screen capture movie as talent clicks 3D menu, selects Appearance, and selects Light to adjust the brightness of the 3D image.
+SCREEN: To be provided by the authors - Screen capture movie as talent selects Light to adjust the brightness of the 3D image.
 Talent exports the projected images and save them as the tiff files.
 Authors, please upload this screen capture to your project page.

 For visualizing the depth coding view of the 3D images, use the same software.
 Again, click 3D menu and select Appearance.
 Select Special and select Depth Coding.
 Export the projected images and save them as the tiff files [1].